-Immunisation against whooping cough is normally effective in preventing the disease, and can also reduce the severity of the cough if it does occur despite vaccination.
+Immunisation against whooping cough is normally effective in preventing the disease.
+Sometimes it is still possible to catch whooping cough, but if someone has been immunised the cough is usually less severe.
 Immunity can wear off several years after vaccination.
-Routine immunisation against whooping cough is given to children at 6 weeks, 4 and 6 months, with booster doses at 18 months, 4 years and 10-15 years.
-While whooping cough can occur in immunised children, the disease is then generally less severe.
+Routine immunisation against whooping cough is given to children at 2, 4 and 6 months, with booster doses at 18 months, 4 years and 11-13 years.

 Added protection for infants

 It is now recommended that all pregnant women receive a pertussis (whooping cough) vaccination at 20 to 32 weeks.
 A combination of antibodies being passed through the mother’s bloodstream and the reduced risk of the mother catching the disease makes this an ideal time to administer the vaccine.
 Pertussis vaccine is available free of charge to eligible people under the National Immunisation Program.
 Speak to your doctor or antenatal care provider to schedule an appointment.